LLNL/axom/src/docs/web/index.rst

 The project maintains two email lists:

-  * 'asctoolkit-users@llnl.gov' is how Axom users can contact developers for questions, report issues, etc.
+  * 'axom-users@llnl.gov' is how Axom users can contact developers for questions, report issues, etc.
-  * 'asctoolkit-dev@llnl.gov' is for communication among team members.
+  * 'axom-dev@llnl.gov' is for communication among team members.

 You can add or remove yourself from either of these lists via the `LLNL E-Mail List Manager (ListServ) <https://listserv.llnl.gov>`_